-The main duty of a translator is to bridge a gap between two cultures by means of an interpretive act that makes the division between both cultures less visible.
+The main duty of a translator is to bridge the gap between two cultures by means of an interpretive act that makes the division less visible.
 Characteristically, languages harbor a great deal of expressions and idioms that belong to a specific culture.
-These arabic idioms are not born out of thin air and the translator must not turn a blind eye to them.
+These Arabic idioms do not appear out of thin air, and the translator must not turn a blind eye to them.
 In order to execute the translation task effectively, the translator must flex his muscles and set sail.

-Intuitively, the translator might begin to brainstorm in an attempt to find an equivalent to the idiom in hand or even carry out a research on the internet and end up with a classic case of literal translations or a poor adaptation style.
+Intuitively, the translator might begin to brainstorm in an attempt to find an equivalent to the idiom in hand, or even carry out an internet search and end up with a classic case of literal translation or a poor adaptation style.
 Unfortunately, the target language might not enable the translator to provide a prototypical text and the translator's hands are tied.
-This could be particularly true in the case of Arabic to English translations.
+This could be particularly true in the case of Arabic to English translation.
 The complexity here is that the translator needs a savoir-faire between culture and expression.
 On the contrary, paraphrasing or providing a literal translation can put the cultural aspects and references at stake.
 Additionally, this approach gives the reader a compositional effect, which means the reading process is experienced differently depending on the language.

 Examples of problematic expressions

 - الأطرش في الزفة (phonetics: al'atrash fi alzifa)

 - الباب يفوت جمل (phonetics: albabu yufawitu jamlan)

 - القرد في عين أمه غزال (phonetics: alqirdu fi eayn 'umihi ghazalun)

 - الجمل لا يرى اعوجاج رقبته (phonetics: aljamalu la yara aewajaj raqabatihi)